 6. Warranties on Materials and Labor

 Different brands of siding come with different warranties.
 You’ll want to know how long your specific type of siding normally lasts, and what types of issues are and aren’t covered by warranty.

 Find out also if your siding contractor offers guarantees on labor and installation.
 With many types of siding, such as James Hardie fiber cement siding, an improper installation can void the product warranty, so it’s important to know how siding companies view their workmanship.

 7. A Locally Owned & Operated Siding Contractor

 During storm season, there is always a chance that fly-by-night companies will visit your neighborhood, trying to make a quick dollar by offering shoddy repair work.
 To avoid such scammers, focus on hiring local siding contractors.

-Local companies with a long track record of serving your area successfully are usually the best choice.
+Local companies with a long track record of serving your area are usually the best choice.
 Their employees are likely to live in town and value their local reputation.
 And they’ll be easier to track down if problems crop up after installation.

 8. Siding Brands and Products Used

 The type of siding you install is as important as the contractor you hire.
 Look for siding companies that offer a variety of siding replacement materials, so you have several options to consider.

 Many Ann Arbor & Rochester Hills homeowners prefer James Hardie fiber cement siding.
 It’s strong, long-lasting, attractive, versatile, and offers a great return on investment.